Knifeman kills mother and sister near Paris, IS claims attack - Journal du Cameroun

 BFM television reported that he had serious alcohol and drug problems.

-Only a short drive from the wealthy area of Versailles, home to the world-famous palace, Trappes is known for social issues linked to poverty, drugs and hardline interpretations of Islam.
+Just a short drive from the wealthy area of Versailles, home to the world-famous palace, Trappes is known for social problems linked to poverty, drugs and hardline interpretations of Islam.

 About 50 locals are suspected of having left France to fight for IS in Syria and Iraq.